eclipse-theia/vscode-builtin-extensions/doc/Publishing.md

 # Publishing VS Code built-in Extensions for a given VS Code Version

-Publishing the VS Code built-in extensions for a given relase of VS Code entails multiple steps (in order)
+Publishing the VS Code built-in extensions for a given release of VS Code entails multiple steps (in order)

 1. Perform IP-checks with the Eclipse foundation for the extensions included in the VS Code repo ("builtin")
 2. Perform IP-checks with the Eclipse foundation for each extension that is included with VS Code, but with source in a different location ("external")